rpothin/D365Sales-Teams-AutomatedIntegration-StarterKit/README.md

 - An environment with Dynamics 365 Sales installed
 - Enable the **Microsoft Teams integration** feature in the **Settings** section of the **Sales Hub** appliction
 - Enable the **Enable Enhanced Microsoft Teams integration (requires tenant admin permissions)** option in *Settings > Administration > System Settings > General > Microsoft Teams Integration*
-- An application registered in Azure Active Directory with the **Microsoft Graph** permissions below:
+- An application registered in Azure Active Directory with the **Microsoft Graph** API permissions below:
     - Channel.Create
     - Group.Read.All
     - TeamsApp.ReadWrite.All